 - Define and explain culture and diversity

-- Demonstrates understanding of the role of family in society
+- Demonstrate understanding of the role of family in society

 Online material will be presented in the form of slides,